 The Trust is a "mutual fund trust" for purposes of the Tax Act and has been established to carry on activities in order to produce income for the exclusive benefit of the Trust Unitholders.
-The objective of the Trust is to invest indirectly in the business of the Partnership through its acquisition of Class A LP Units, Class F LP Units and Class I LP Units.
-All or substantially all of the net proceeds of the Offering will be invested in the Partnership through the purchase of Class A LP Units, Class F LP Units and Class I LP Units in equal proportion to the number of Class A Trust Units, Class F Trust Units and Class I Trust Units sold pursuant to the Offering.
+The objective of the Trust is to invest indirectly in the business of the Partnership through its acquisition of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units.
+All or substantially all of the net proceeds of the Offering will be invested in the Partnership through the purchase of Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units in equal proportion to the number of Class A Trust Units, Class B Trust Units, Class C Trust Units, Class F Trust Units and Class I Trust Units sold pursuant to the Offering.

 The Trust's objective is to seek to provide regular monthly distributions and capital appreciation over time.
-The target total return of the Trust is 8% to 12% per annum which is expected to be generated from an annual distribution (paid monthly), special distributions (which may come from financing and lending activities/investments, development projects, property sales and various other sources), as well as capital appreciation over time.
-The Trust is targeting annual distributions (paid monthly) of \$0.60 per Class A Trust Unit and \$0.70 per Class F Trust Unit, for a target initial yield of 6% per Class A Trust Unit and 7% per Class F Trust Unit based on a \$10.00 subscription price.
+The total return of the Trust is expected to be generated from an annual distribution (paid monthly), special distributions (which may come from financing and lending activities/investments, development projects, property sales and various other sources), as well as capital appreciation over time.
+The Trust is targeting annual distributions (paid monthly) of \$0.60 per Class A Trust Unit, \$0.65 per Class B Trust Unit, \$0.70 per Class C Trust Unit and \$0.70 per Class F Trust Unit, for a target initial yield of 6% per Class A Trust Unit, 6.5% per Class B Trust Unit, 7% per Class C Trust Unit and 7% per Class F Trust Unit based on a \$10.00 subscription price.
 The targeted annual distributions for Class I Trust Units will be determined through negotiations with prospective purchasers of Class I Trust Units.